megacodist/algodraft/AlgoDraft/Bits Basic Type.md

     //
     OPERATOR NOT this -> NULL; // In-place
+    OPERATOR TWOS COMPLEMENT this -> NULL;
     OPERATOR this AND (other AS Bits) -> Bits;
     OPERATOR this OR (other AS Bits) -> Bits;
     OPERATOR this XOR (other AS Bits) -> Bits;

+    //
+    OPERATOR NORMALIZE this -> Bits;
-    OPERATOR TWOS COMPLEMENT this -> Bits;
+    OPERATOR DOUBLE SIGN this -> Bits;

     // Shifts
     OPERATOR SHIFT this >> (n AS Integer) WITH MSB-> NULL;